Monte Cristo Ghost Town Trail

 The trickiest part is crossing the Sauk early on: the bridge and old road got washed away and the only way to cross is either by fallen trees or ford it.
 It's shallow enough to cross in waterproof shoes.

 In all honesty, the township itself is underwhelming.
-Just a few building (all of the are "new"), an old mining cart, a railroad turntable, and a few artifacts from the old town.
+Just a few buildings (all of them are "new"), an old mining cart, a railroad turntable, and a few artifacts from the old town.
 It would be better if the trail was called "Old Monte Cristo Road" to establish proper expectations.

 All in all, a nice relaxing hike perfect for a lazy day-off.
 It's worth mentioning that there's plenty of camping spots and campgrounds along the trail, so I may be checking it out again for a quick overnight someday.